Pomax/arduino-midi-recorder/README.md

 }
 ```

-And then let's we can add MIDI marker file-writing whenever someone presses the button:
+And then let's make sure we can add MIDI marker file-writing whenever someone presses the button:

 ```c++
 void loop() {